Dubai Metro

 The Red Line Route has two branches.
 The original one started in 2009 and is called Line 2.
 It operates between the UAE Exchange and Jebel Ali.
 The one that opened in 2021 is called Line 1 (Route 2020) and runs from Centerpoint to Expo 2020.

-While traveling through the Red Line route of the Dubai Metro system, you need to know the starting times of these lines.
+During these times, the metro runs more frequently to accommodate more passengers.
 During peak hours, the Metro operates at an interval of 2 to 5 minutes.
 This can increase up to 6-8 minutes during slack hours.

 A slight change in operating hours and timings may be observed on special occasions and public holidays.
 Listen to the public announcements attentively and carefully read the train signs so that you get off at your desired station.
 The opening and closing hours of Dubai Metro throughout the week are given below.